C2ba/Cryptography_Project/README.md

 If this program doesn't work maybe because some characters the code couldn't recognize were used, just reload the website

 Substitution Cipher:
-- Uses ASCII (American Standard Code for Information Interchange) codes instead of position in alphabet
+- Uses ASCII (American Standard Code for Information Interchange) codes instead of position in alphabet (instead of a being 1, it is 97)
 - This gives more depth into the substitutions, allowing you to differentiate uppercase and lowercase letters
 - There are commas between each character, so the code can tell the difference between numbers like 97 and 9 and 7